MaxMiksa/Obsidian-Hover-Annotations/README.md

 *   Develop a sidebar panel that lists **all annotations** in the current document.
 *   Clicking an annotation in the sidebar automatically scrolls the editor to the corresponding location (similar to the Review pane in Word).

-- [ ] 4.
+- [x] 4.
 Multi-Color Annotations
-*   Allow users to select different annotation colors (e.g., Red for questions, Green for ideas, Yellow for tasks).
+*   Allow users to select different annotation colors (e.g., Red for questions, Green for ideas, Yellow for tasks) directly in the popup.
-*   Implementation: Add different classes to the HTML, such as `class="ob-comment red"`.
+*   Implementation: Adds different classes to the HTML, such as `class="ob-comment red"`.

 - [ ] 5.
 Icon Mode
 *   Add a setting switch: choose between "Underline Mode" or "End-of-Text Icon Mode."